The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Background and Legal Context

-So despite some weak arguments to the contrary,\footnote{See, for example, reference \cite{krabill_fielding:2012}.} it should be clear the Representatives are expected to represent all inhabitants of their districts, not just those who voted for them, or those who voted at all, or those who could have voted, or those enjoying full citizenship.\footnote{Currently, the most obvious difference between those individuals who who are counted in deciding how many representatives each state receives, and those individuals who actually get to vote, include legal minors and resident aliens, as well as certain felons.
-Historically, the most hypocritical of such democratic discrepancies, articulated in the infamous ``Three-Fifths'' compromise,'' was finally overturned by the 13th, 14th, and 15th Amendments, while the other notably egregious instance, that of women's suffrage, was finally rectified in the 19th Amendment.} Likewise, all inhabitants are entitled to representation, and indeed to equal representation to whatever extent possible, whether they can or do vote.
-This is what we shall mean by the One Person, One Voice principle, and it very much informs our choice of apportionment method.
+So despite some very weak arguments\footnote{Short of advocating for a Constitutional amendment, it would seem that counterarguments must turn on strained or absurd readings of phrases like ``they reside,'' or ``any person within its jurisdiction.''
+Some try to argue that non-citizens, or undocumented immigrants, are somehow not subject to the jurisdiction of the federal government or of the government of the state in which they clearly reside.
+Really the only sorts of persons who are actually excluded are temporary visitors whose regular place of residence is elsewhere, or foreign nationals with diplomatic immunity who are therefore not subject to the full weight of U.S. law.} to the contrary,\footnote{See, for example, reference \cite{krabill_fielding:2012}.} it should be clear that, Constitutionally speaking, the Representatives are expected to represent all inhabitants of their respective districts within their respective states, not just those who voted for them, or those who voted at all, or those who could have voted, or those enjoying full citizenship, or those who were born in or legally immigrated to the U.S.\footnote{Currently, the most obvious difference between those individuals who who are counted in deciding how many representatives each state receives, and those individuals who actually get to vote, include legal minors and resident aliens, as well as certain felons.
+Historically, the most hypocritical and unjust of such democratic discrepancies, articulated in the infamous ``Three-Fifths'' compromise,'' was finally overturned by the 13th, 14th, and 15th Amendments, while another notably egregious instance, that of women's suffrage, was finally rectified in the 19th Amendment.
+Indigenous peoples are now in effect regarded as dual citizens of the U.S.A.\ and of their respective Tribal Nations.} Likewise, all inhabitants are entitled to representation, and indeed to equal representation to whatever extent possible, whether they can or do vote.
+This is what we shall mean by the \textit{One Person, One Voice} principle, and it very much informs our choice of apportionment method.